Are you ready to find a school that's aligned with your interests?

 The Best Coding Bootcamp Programs

-Because of the proliferation of coding bootcamps, finding the right program can seem overwhelming.
-The industry is still nascent, so it can prove difficult to determine which programs hold good reputations and which ones should be avoided.
-Currently, no accrediting agency exists for bootcamps, and because of this, many students feel wary to enroll.
+Because of the number of coding bootcamps available, finding the right program can seem overwhelming.
+As bootcamps are relatively new, students may find it challenging to determine which programs hold good reputations.
+Currently, no accrediting agency exists for bootcamps.
+Students may feel wary of enrolling without an official stamp of approval.

-We then evaluated student reviews, exploring how graduates felt about their experience.
-Did they learn what they expected to learn?
-Did they find their money well spent?
-Did they land a job after they left?
-We then factored in whether bootcamps provided verifiable outcomes, some sort of guarantee of employment, a deferred-payment or income share agreement option, or transparency through an outside auditing agency like the Council on Integrity in Results Reporting.
+We then factored in whether bootcamps provided verifiable outcomes.
+This includes a guarantee of employment, a deferred payment or income share agreement option, or an outcomes report published by an auditing agency like the Council on Integrity in Results Reporting.

 1. Flatiron School